liaulab/DNMT3A_base_editor_scanning/README.md

 5. Genomics analysis scripts

 ## 1. Base editing sgRNA library annotation scripts
-Code for annotating sgRNAs with key information for analysis (i.e., to generate Supplementary Table 1).
+Code used to annotate sgRNAs with key information for analysis (i.e., to generate Supplementary Table 1).
 Two inputs are included in this directory:
 - 200225_DNMT3A2_Input.fasta, which contains the sequences of DNMT3A isoform 2 (NM_153759.3, hg38) coding sequence exons.
 Each record corresponds to an exon with flanking intronic sequences (55 bp upstream and 55 bp downstream).
 - Library-input-v3.csv, which contains the sequences of library sgRNAs and base information.

 ## 2. Base editor scanning data analysis scripts
+Code used for processing raw reads and analyzing DNMT3A base editor scanning results, including PWES analysis.
+'Batch_info.csv' input file is included in this directory.

 ## 3. Genotyping analysis scripts

+## 4. Targeted bisulfite sequencing analysis script

-## 4. PWWP evolutionary conservation analysis script
+## 5. PWWP evolutionary conservation analysis script

-## 5. Genomics analysis scripts
+## 6. Genomics analysis scripts
 Code for analysis of ChIP-seq and RRBS data.
 Raw and processed ChIP-seq and RRBS data have been deposited to NCBI GEO (GSE199890).
 - ChIP-seq_data_processing.sh, for aligning and processing ChIP-seq raw reads to generate input-normalized bigWig files.
 - RRBS_data_processing.sh, for trimming, aligning, and processing RRBS raw reads to generate bedGraph files.